 Listed in the order they must be obtained.
 All permits must be in hand and at site before work may begin.

 The above must be in hand before you apply for the following:

-Submit SUDP application and materials by email (firstname.lastname@example.org), online via e-Plan or in person at the Development Services Permit Counter.
+SUDP application and materials may be submitted by email (email@example.com), online via e-Plan or in person at the Development Services Permit Counter.

 Sign in online or at the kiosk once for SUDP permit (SUDP).

 The Repair Permit is $55.00 per inspection.
 For Wastewater, there is a $100.00 application fee plus appropriate fees.
 Street Occupancy Permit fees are based on linear feet and square feet.
 There is a minimum fee of $50.00.
 View the permit fee schedules to estimate other fees required for your project.

 Fees can be paid in person at our cashier on the 2nd floor of the Wellington Webb Building.
 We accept Visa, MasterCard and Discover Card, cash and checks at our counter.